Learning Action Conditions from Instructional Manuals for Instruction Understanding: Datasets and Human Annotations

-\mypar{Variants of Tasks.} Although proper machine extraction of the text segments of interest (especially for actionables) as a span-based prediction can be a valid and interesting task\footnote{Roughly 58\% of the time workers directly use the SRL-proposed segments, we thus presume the SRL heuristic is sufficiently reliable, while further refinements can be made.}, in this paper, we mainly focus on the linkage prediction (including their labels) assuming that these text segments are given, and leave the overall system, \ie end-to-end text segment extraction and linkage prediction, as the future work.
+\mypar{Variants of Tasks.} Although proper machine extraction of the text segments of interest as a span-based prediction can be a valid and interesting task, we find that our automatic SRL extraction is already sufficiently reliable.\footnote{$\sim$58\% of the time SRL-proposed segments were directly used, with others mostly being few-word-span refinements.} In this paper, we thus mainly focus on the more essential linkage prediction (and their labels) task assuming that these text segments are given, and leave the possible end-to-end system with the (refined) text segment extraction, as the future work.
 Our proposed task and the associated annotated-set can be approached by a \textbf{zero-shot} or \textbf{low-resource} setting: the former involves no training on any of the annotated data and a heuristically constructed training set can be utilized (\secref{sec:data_heus}), while the latter allows models to be finetuned on a limited annotated-subset (\secref{sec:multi_staged_training}).
+For the low-resource setting particularly, only 30\% of the annotated data will be used for training (details of splits and considerations see~\secref{sec:exp_setups}).